Aandri99/redpitaya-knowledgebase/active_learning/Chapter3/12_PWM_doc.rst

 An unexpected experiment
 ---------------------------------
-With this setup, you can easily verify or debunk the myth that the human eye can’t see more than 30 Hz.
-Set the duty cycle to 50%, modulation frequency to 30 Hz and decide whether or not you can see any blinking.
-To spoil the fun, yes, you will be able to see the blinking.
-Quite easily in fact.
-That is unless you set the duty cycle to be above 90%, in which case the off period (dark time) is too short to notice.
-So if 30 Hz refresh rate produces a noticeable blinking, how is could the old film be shot at 24 Hz?
-The answer might surprise you.
-When projecting an old school film, the same image was actually flashed three times, resulting in an apparent 72 Hz refresh rate.
-That was enough to trick our brains in thinking that the image isn’t blinking (feel free to verify that statement).
-Apparently image processing part of our brain is not so picky and was able to reconstruct smooth motion as soon as image flashing problem was resolved.
-In fact, it can do it at even lower frame rates but we are getting off topic.
+By setting up the Red Pitaya with the LED and a 100 Ohm series resistor as described earlier, you can conduct an experiment to test whether the human eye can see blinking at a 30 Hz refresh rate with a 50% duty cycle.
+However, it should be noted that the blinking will be easily noticeable unless the duty cycle is above 90%, in which case the off period is too short to detect.
+This raises the question of how old films could be shot at 24 Hz without causing noticeable blinking.
+The answer is that when projecting the film, the same image was flashed three times, creating an apparent refresh rate of 72 Hz, which was sufficient to trick the human brain into perceiving smooth motion.
+In fact, the brain can even reconstruct smooth motion at lower frame rates.

-One way to verify that LED is modulated with PWM is to move it rapidly.
-If it is modulated, LED will produce spots along its trajectory.
-One last fun off topic fact: our peripheral vision is more sensitive to pulsating light, feel free to try it out.
+To verify that the LED is indeed modulated with PWM, you can move it rapidly and observe the spots produced along its trajectory.
+An interesting fact is that our peripheral vision is more sensitive to pulsating light, which can be tested out as well.

 Efficiency
 ---------------
-If flickering may be a problem, why would we even bother ising PWM?
-PWM is great, because it lets us achieve high efficiency.
-Since signal is either high or low (output transistors are fully opened or closed), resistive losses are minimized.
-Compare that with an OpAmp’s output stage, where the difference between supply voltage and output pin are wasted on output transistors.
-At high load currents, power losses add up.
-A quick reminder, power loss is equal to the product of the voltage drop and the current.
+Despite the potential issue of flickering, PWM has many advantages that make it a popular choice in various applications.
+One major advantage is its high efficiency.
+By rapidly switching the signal between high and low levels, the resistive losses are minimized as the output transistors are fully opened or closed.
+This is in contrast to an OpAmp's output stage where the voltage difference between the supply voltage and output pin is wasted on output transistors, resulting in significant power losses at high load currents.
+It is important to note that power loss is the product of voltage drop and current.
+Therefore, by minimizing voltage drop, PWM can greatly reduce power losses and increase efficiency.

 Analog PWM
 -----------------